Accord-Project/bsdd/README1.md

 We can posit (guess) two reasons for this structural problem:

 -   The bSDD data model does not provide a way to model sub-domains or attach reference documents to specific domains
--   Some bSDD data contributors use `Classification` as a \"dump\" of all kinds of data, not just single entities
+-   Some bSDD data contributors use `Classification` as a "dump" of all kinds of data, not just single entities

 ### Property vs ClassificationProperty: Use Distinct URLs

 `Property` and `ClassificationProperty` are two different classes, but the latter does not have a distinct URL in GraphQL and JSON.
 The same URL is overloaded to identify entities of both classes.
-`ClassificationProperty` are thus \"second class\" entities and are not returned separately by the JSON or RDF entity API, but only as part of the respective `Classification`:
+`ClassificationProperty` are thus "second class" entities and are not returned separately by the JSON or RDF entity API, but only as part of the respective `Classification`:

 ``` {.bash org-language="sh"}